Universality of high-dimensional spanning forests and sandpiles: Background

 The fact that this limit exists and does not depend on the choice of exhaustion of $G$ is proved similarly to the corresponding statement for the WUSF, see \cite{LMS08}.
 As with the WUSF, we can also define the \textbf{oriented $v$-wired uniform spanning forest} by orienting the uniform spanning tree of $G_n^{*v}$ towards $\partial_n$ (which is identified with $v$) at each step of the exhaustion before taking the weak limit.
 It is possible to sample the $v$-WUSF by running Wilson's algorithm rooted at infinity, but starting with $\F^{0}_v$ as the forest that has vertex set $\{v\}$ and no edges (as we usually would in the finite and recurrent cases).
 Moreover, if we orient each edge in the direction in which it is crossed by the loop-erased random walk when running Wilson's algorithm, we obtain a sample of the oriented $v$-WUSF.

 The following lemma makes the $v$-WUSF extremely useful for studying the usual WUSF, particularly in the mean-field setting.
 It will be the primary means by which we ignore the interactions between different parts of the forest.
+(Indeed, it plays a role analogous to that played by the BK inequality in Bernoulli percolation.)
 We denote by $\past_F(v)$ the past of $v$ in the oriented forest $F$, which need not be spanning.
-We write $\fT_v$ for the tree containing $v$ in $\F_v$, and write $\Gamma(u,\infty)$ and $\Gamma_v(u,\infty)$ for the future of $u$ in $\F$ and $\F_v$ respectively.
+We write $\fT_v$ for the tree containing $v$ in $\F_v$, and write $\Gamma(u,\infty)$ and $\Gamma_v(u,\infty)$ for the future of $u$ in $\F$ and $\F_v$ respectively, as defined in \cref{subsec:introintrinsic}.

 \begin{lemma}[Stochastic Domination] Let $G$ be an infinite network, let $\F$ be an oriented wired uniform spanning forest of $G$, and for each vertex $v$ of $G$ let $\F_v$ be an oriented $v$-wired uniform spanning forest of $G$.
-Let $K$ be a finite set of vertices of $G$, and define $F(K) =\bigcup_{u\in K} \Gamma(u,\infty)$ and $F_v(K) =\bigcup_{v\in K} \Gamma_v(u,\infty)$.
+Let $K$ be a finite set of vertices of $G$, and define $F(K) =\bigcup_{u\in K} \Gamma(u,\infty)$ and $F_v(K) =\bigcup_{u\in K} \Gamma_v(u,\infty)$.
 Then for every $u\in K$ and every increasing event $\sA \subseteq \{0,1\}^E$ we have that

 \end{lemma}

 Note that when $K$ is a singleton, \eqref{eq:dom1} follows implicitly from \cite[Lemma 2.3]{LMS08}.
 The proof in the general case is also very similar to theirs, but we include it for completeness.
 Given a network $G$ and a finite set of vertices $K$, we write $G/K$ for the network formed from $G$ by identifying all the vertices of $K$.